THERE GOES THE NEIGHBORHOODS

 “Yeah, we told him you were in school.
 He hired Jill to replace you.”

-“No way,” Jack admitted.
+“No way,” Jack admits.
 “But she’s an intern too.
 She starts tomorrow.
 You, too.”

 “Cool.
-I wanna go to class too,” he quickly recovered.
+I wanna go to class too,” he quickly recovers.

 “What about high school?”